The biggest takeaways and full winners from The Game Awards

 Surreal horror adventure Alan Wake 2 followed closely behind, picking up Best Directing, Best Narrative, and Best Art Direction.
 But it also stole the show with a live musical number featuring the game's stars and creator Sam Lake performing interpretive dance to a heavy metal accompaniment.

 That wasn't the only bonkers moment of the night.
 Hideo Kojima and Jordan Peale stepped from a fog-shrouded door to announce a new collaboration called OD.
-Matthew McConaughey, Timothee Chalemet, Simu Liu, Anthony Mackie and stars from the upcoming Fallout TV show rotated on and off stage to plug their game-related projects and present awards.
+Matthew McConaughey, Timothée Chalamet, Simu Liu, Anthony Mackie and stars from the upcoming Fallout TV show rotated on and off stage to plug their game-related projects and present awards.

 A live orchestra played a brand new song from the upcoming Final Fantasy 7 Rebirth, which, incidentally also won in the Most Anticipated Game category.
 VTuber Ironmouse accepted the Content Creator of the Year award in character as an animated demon queen.
 And muppet Gonzo joined Awards founder and host Geoff Keighley to ruminate on chasing chickens in Best Action/Adventure winner, The Legend of Zelda: Tears of the Kingdom.